 \subsubsection{Approaches combining data and model uncertainty}

 A straightforward way to consider both data and model uncertainty is to select one of the approaches in each category and combine them in a single framework.
-Below we will introduce some major ways to combine the approach of data and model uncertainty and their potential drawbacks.
+Below, we will introduce some major ways to combine approaches for data and model uncertainty and their potential drawbacks.

-\textbf{Combine BNN model with prediction distribution}: The method aim to capture both data and model uncertainty in a single framework \cite{kendall2017uncertainties} by combining the BNN and prediction distribution.
+\textbf{Combine BNN model with prediction distribution}: The method aims to capture both data and model uncertainty within a single framework \cite{kendall2017uncertainties} by combining BNN with prediction distribution.
 The model uncertainty is captured with the BNN approximation approach.
 Specifically, MC drop-out is adopted due to its simplicity for implementation.
-For each dropout forward pass, one sample of the weight is drawn from the weight distribution approximation $\mathbf{W}_t\sim \text{Bernoulli}(p)$, where $p$ is the dropout rate, then one forward prediction can be made with the weight by $y_t = p(y|\boldsymbol{x}, \mathbf{W}_t)$.
+For each dropout forward pass, a sample of the weights is drawn from the weight distribution approximation $\mathbf{W}_t\sim \text{Bernoulli}(p)$, where $p$ is the dropout rate, then one forward prediction can be made with the weight by $y_t = p(y|\boldsymbol{x}, \mathbf{W}_t)$.
 To obtain the data uncertainty, the output is formulated as a parameterized Gaussian distribution instead of point estimation $[y_t, \sigma_t^2] = p(y|\boldsymbol{x}; \mathbf{W}_t)$, where $y_t$ is the target variable mean prediction and $\sigma_t^2$ is the prediction variance for a single forward prediction.
 With multiple dropout forward passes, we have a set of $T$ prediction samples $\{y_t, \sigma^2_t \}_{t=1}^{T}$.
 The predictive uncertainty in the combined model can be approximated with the law of total variance expressed as $\text{Var}(y)$ in Eq.~\ref{eq:totalvar}.
-The intuition of this equation is that the total uncertainty comes from two parts, the last $\frac{1}{T}\sum_{t=1}^T\sigma_t^2$ represents the average data uncertainty, and the first part $\frac{1}{T}\sum_{t=1}^T y_t^2 - (\frac{1}{T}\sum_{t=1}^T y_t)^2$ represent the disagreement of $T$ MC-dropout models, which capture the model uncertainty.
+The intuition behind this equation is that total uncertainty comprises two parts, the last $\frac{1}{T}\sum_{t=1}^T\sigma_t^2$ represents data uncertainty on average, and the first part $\frac{1}{T}\sum_{t=1}^T y_t^2 - (\frac{1}{T}\sum_{t=1}^T y_t)^2$ represents the disagreement across $T$ MC-dropout models, which captures model uncertainty.